 3DS have been proven to reduce significantly the number of fraudulent payment on the web.
 A 3DS authentification requires the buyer to have both the card information and a second authentification token (password, card reader…)

 For the merchant: No risk of chargebacks

 It highly reduces the number of disputed payment due to “unauthorized transacton”.
 As we explained on other documents, on e-commerce the transactions are Card Non Present (CNP).
 In other words, the card and the standard security measures are not physically present in the transaction.
 Therefore the risk for fraudulent transactions is much greater.
 Given this, the liability of the transactions rests on the merchant.
 In other words, the payer can open a dispute to contest the funds.
-When doing a transaction with 3DS, the liability of the transaction is shifted back to the buyer’s bank.
+When doing a transaction with 3DS, the liability of the transaction is shifted back to the buyer’s bank in the Euro zone.

 How it works for you